 The Friends of the Conservatorium Travel Bursary has been established to support excellence in musical ability and encourage students of the Queensland Conservatorium Griffith University (QCGU) to travel interstate or overseas for the purpose of further training or educational development.

 Apply by 4pm Friday 25 September 2020.

 To be eligible you must:

-- Be Australian Citizen, Australian Permanent Resident or a person who holds an Australian Permanent Humanitarian Visa (or its equivalent)
+- be an Australian citizen, Australian permanent resident or a person who holds an Australian Permanent Humanitarian Visa (or its equivalent).